Written by Jenn Hand, Holistic Nutritionist, Board Certified Health Coach, NBC-HWC

 2. Not Managing Emotions

-Emotions can be directly correlated to bingeing.
+Emotions can be directly correlated to binge eating.

 If we are prone to stress/boredom/loneliness eating, then this can just be exacerbated in the evening time.